ipsorakis/GEgenerator/README.md

 by Ahmad Humyn (ahmad.humyn@gmail.com) of Georgia Tech.
 Copyright and license of use are provided in the license.txt file in this package.
 ==========================

-%Inputs:
+Inputs:

-%A: NxN adjacency matrix
+A: NxN adjacency matrix

-%Z: length of the data stream
+Z: length of the data stream

-%dt_in: Poisson rate of the average time between observations within  an event
+dt_in: Poisson rate of the average time between observations within  an event

-%dt_out:Poisson rate of the average time between observations between events.
+dt_out:Poisson rate of the average time between observations between events.

-% (if dt_in is much smaller than dt_out, we have very modular and "clear" gathering event structure,
-% if dt_in = dt_out we have a uniform data stream with no gathering event presence.)
+ (if dt_in is much smaller than dt_out, we have very modular and "clear" gathering event structure, if dt_in = dt_out we have a uniform data stream with no gathering event presence.)

-%noise_level: \in [0,1] noise level.
+noise_level: \in [0,1] noise level.
 It defines the probability of unconnected individuals to appear within a

-%gathering event.
+gathering event.

-%Output:
+Output:

-%DATA: Zx3 data stream.
+DATA: Zx3 data stream.
 1st column: timestamp | 2nd column: individual ID | 3rd

-%column: location ID (fixed to 1 for compatibility with gmmevents)
+column: location ID (fixed to 1 for compatibility with gmmevents)